 However, this absolutely natural process is SO effective at creating heat energy, that no matter what you do, you are certain to get great benefits!

 There are also some existing technologies, such as those based on the Seebeck Effect (discovered in 1821) which are thermoelectric generation.
 Semiconductor materials seem capable of decent potential efficiency levels, even at these very low temperatures, but new research would probably be required.
+If that is pursued, the system might DIRECTLY produce electricity as a by-product of its normal operation.

 This could be created above ground or in the ground.
 In a remote Third World location, bales of straw might be used as the insulation, or many other locally available materials.
 The chambers should be resistant to rats and larger animals chewing through, either to get to food scraps or to a heated location during a winter.
 A thermometer is very useful because there is a common tendency to cause too great an airflow through the bin, which then does not allow the material to get up to the most effective operating temperature.
 Also, given the extreme amounts of heat energy which gets generated, overheating and killing the thermophilic bacteria can occur without knowledge of the temperature actually within the decomposing material.

 This concept has only very recently been invented (February 2007).
 It figures to take two to three years before rigorous University Research Studies can be done to fully document it.
 If you have read the contents of the four associated web-page presentations, it must be clear that I am not sure the planet or civilization actually HAS an extra two or three years to delay in doing this.
-This presentation has tried to refer to the many hundreds of years where standard composting has been done, where farmers have realized that heat develops in the middle of a decomposing organic pile.
+This presentation has tried to refer to the many hundreds of years where standard Composting has been done, where farmers have realized that heat develops in the middle of a decomposing organic pile.
 We have tried to also present the appropriate Biochemistry and Physics so that a reader might understand the science behind WHY it works.
 We have tried to present the math, in a relatively painless way, such that any reader might confirm or deny for him/herself the validity of this reasoning and the numbers presented.

 So, each reader is free to wait those several years until University Research Studies prove it.
 However, we hope that we have presented things sufficiently so that many people will not see the need to wait those years and might decide to build this fairly simple system sooner.
 If so, and you decide to do this, you will certainly have your own ideas about how to do certain things.
 You might decide to install more or fewer tubes, of larger or smaller diameter.
 You may decide that the whole thing should be tall and skinny or short and wide.
 You may decide that there is some reason to tilt the whole thing!
 It will certainly work in any case!
 Maybe better or maybe not.
 We hope that people who try variations of what we have described will later e-mail us regarding any potential variations or improvements, and the actual results you achieved.
 If we could have a thousand people each doing this during this coming winter (07-08) and the next (08-09), we think we may be able to greatly refine the system, even before any official Research Studies get even initial data.